aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcells/_index.md

 ```

+Gets [GridCell](../../com.aspose.gridweb/gridcell) item within the worksheet

+**Remarks**

-Gets [GridCell](../../com.aspose.gridweb/gridcell) item within the worksheet This is the indexer for the Cells class.
+This is the indexer for the Cells class.
 Gets the cell element at the specified index.

 **Parameters:**
 | Parameter | Type | Description |